open-telemetry/opentelemetry-specification/specification/metrics/api.md

 Idiomatic APIs for multiple-instrument Callbacks MUST distinguish the instrument associated with each observed `Measurement` value.

-Multiple-instrument Callbacks MUST be associated with a pre-determined set of asynchronous instruments from the same `Meter` instance.
+Multiple-instrument Callbacks MUST be associated at the time of registration with a declared set of asynchronous instruments from the same `Meter` instance.
+This REQUIREMENT that Instruments be declaratively associated with Callbacks allows an SDK to execute only those Callbacks that are necessary to evaluate instruments that are in use by a configured [View](sdk.md#view).

 The API MUST treat observations from a single Callback as logically taking place at a single instant, such that when recorded,